-An associate is an entity over which the Group has significant influence.
+An associate is an entity over which the Group has significant influence and that is neither a subsidiary nor an interest in a joint venture.
 Significant influence is the power to participate in the financial and operating policy decisions of the investee but is not control or joint control over those policies.